-on Volume n Baht) Accounting Nature of Transaction Period Period Transaction/Necessity Opinions of the Audit Committee Ended Ended and Justification the Audit Committee December December 31, 2013 31, 2014 Management Services Agreement between the Company and BLDC Administrative - 1.44 The Company executed the The Audit Committee was expenses Management Services Agreement of the opinion that such Management fee - 0.13 regarding the development of the transaction was justifiable, payable Cogeneration SPP Project, pursuant since BLDC had personnel to which BLDC would be responsible and expertise in management, for contacting, coordinating and with qualifications in taking actions as being notified by accordance with the both regional and central government business objectives. and private agencies, to ensure that Moreover, such fee under the project operation complied with the Agreement was relevant laws and regulations, and calculated based on that the preparation of documents manpower, nature of work for submission of the applications and staff remuneration. and proposals for sale of power to Therefore, such fee was EGAT complied with EGAT's justifiable. regulations on power purchases from small power producers.
+Transaction Volume (Million Baht) Opinions of the Audit Committee Transaction Accounting Period Ended December 31, 2013 Accounting Period Ended December 31, 2014 Nature of Transaction/Necessit and Justification Nature of Transaction/Necessity and Justification Management Services Agreement between the Company and BLDC • Administrative expenses - 1.44 The Company executed the Management Management fee payable - 0.13 Services Agreement regarding the development of the Cogeneration SPP Project, pursuant to which BLDC would be responsible for contacting, coordinating and taking actions as being notified by both regional and central government and private agencies, to ensure that the project operation complied with relevant laws and regulations, and that the preparation of documents for submission of the applications and proposals for sale of power to EGAT complied with EGAT's regulations on power purchases from small power producers.
 The term of the Agreement was one year, from January 1, 2014 to December 31, 2014.
-The Company agreed to pay fee to BLDC in the amount of Baht 120,000 per month.
+The Company agreed to pay fee to BLDC in the amount of Baht 120,000 per month. justifiable, since BLDC had personnel and expertise in management, with qualifications in accordance with the business objectives.
+Moreover, such fee under the Agreement was calculated based on manpower, nature of work and staff remuneration.
+Therefore, such fee was justifiable.